atomofiron/img2fbm/README.md

           [default: 1]

   -c, --cut <count[:count]>
           Drop some frames from the start and from the end.
-For example 5:, :8 or 2:3, the last one drops 2 frames from start and 3 from the end.
+For example 5:, :8 or 2:3, the last one drops 2 frames from start and 3 from the end

           [default: 0:0]
 ```
 </details>